You are here

 My research has been supported by the Wenner Gren Foundation for Anthropological Research (Dissertation Fieldwork Grant no. 8736), the National Science Foundation, the Leal Anne Kerry Mertes Fund, UC Santa Barbara Humanities and Social Science Research Grants, UC Santa Barbara Anthropology Graduate Student Research Grants, and funds from MOCHE, Inc., a 501c3 non-profit organization dedicated to protecting archaeological sites through community heritage empowerment.

-For more information and links to my publications, please visit:
+For links to my publications, please visit:

 2018 Fisherman, Farmer, Rich Man, Poor Man, Weaver, Parcialidad Chief?
 Household Archaeology at Cerro La Virgen, a Chimu Town Within the Hinterland of Chan Chan.
 In New Perspectives on the Social Dynamics and Economic Interactions of Andean Maritime Communities, edited by Oscar Prieto and Daniel Sandweiss, University Press of Florida, Gainesville, in press.
 (B.R.
 Billman, D.N.
 Bardolph, J. Hudson, and J. Briceño)